 Michael Dalton.
-I went on an internship to Italy following graduation to teach English to Italian High School students as a part of the Scuole di Lombardia program.
+I went on an internship to Italy following graduation to teach English to Italian High School students as a part of the Scuole di Lombardia program (SITE program).
 I worked in Italian with faculty in school and created my own lessons, teaching them to the Italian students in English.
 I used Italian every day and all-day in the small town I lived in (Crema, provincia di Cremona) and stayed with a host family.
 My Italian experience at Dickinson was phenomenal and I'm continuing to use my Italian now, taking classes twice a week with a tutor.
 I am currently a legal assistant at my father's law firm in Delaware.
 However, I'm also currently working to get into the importation business - facilitating small artisan Italian producers to sell their products in the US.
 Without Italian and my experience at Dickinson and following Dickinson with my internship (which was through Dickinson's Italian department), I would never have had any of the opportunities available to myself.

 Joey Kirk.
 My Italian Studies major at Dickinson has been extremely helpful in my career by teaching me how to better understand diverse cultures and communicate beyond language.
 Following graduation, I was as an admissions counselor at a small, private, Catholic college outside of Philadelphia before completing a Masters of Arts in International Education in December 2012.
 Currently, I work for the British Council out of the British Embassy in Washington, DC where I promote international experiences to American students.
 I continue to use the Italian language visiting Italy, staying in touch with Italian friends and participating in events and meetings at the Italian Embassy.

 Samuel Meller.
 Italian is an extremely useful language because of its versatility.
-Currently, I am in my second year of law school and I will be next year's senior articles editor for a Journal of International & Comparative Law.
+Currently, I am in my second year of law school (University of Georgia School of Law) and I will be next year's senior articles editor for a Journal of International & Comparative Law.
 As a law student, having Italian is especially helpful to understand the literal translation of some legal Latin phrases.
 As a member of the editorial board of an academic journal on international law, I have used my background in Italian to help translate legal texts for my colleagues on the editorial board and to get a better understanding of European legal issues, which occurs often in discussions of general international law.